GSA/digitalgov.gov/content/posts/2017-03-13-letting-go-of-85-percent-of-our-email-subscribers.md

 ---
+url: /2017/03/13/letting-go-of-85-percent-of-our-email-subscribers/
 date: 2017-03-13 1:04:16 -0400
-title: 'Letting Go of 85 Percent of Our Email Subscribers'
+title: Letting Go of 85 Percent of Our Email Subscribers
-summary: 'Late last year, Business.USA.gov (BUSA) began transitioning its web presence to USA.gov and with its content, came its social media and email accounts.
+summary: Late last year, Business.USA.gov (BUSA) began transitioning its web presence to USA.gov and with its content, came its social media and email accounts.
 While transferring ownership of a Twitter account is fairly easy to do from a technical standpoint, transferring email ownership and tools is not.
-We had to tackle several things at the start'
+We had to tackle several things at the start
-authors: [victoria-wales]
+authors:
+  - victoria-wales
 categories:
   - Managing Digital
-  - 'Strategy and Policy'
+  - 'Strategy &amp; Policy'
 tag:
   - analytics
   - email marketing